Hepatitis E Treatment in North Hollywood, CA

 You can be infected with hepatitis E (HEV) by consuming contaminated water or infected meat that’s been improperly prepared.
 Though not common in the United States, Hepatitis E is more common in certain areas of Asia, the Middle East, Africa, and Central America.

 While the virus usually dissipates without treatment, it can sometimes cause acute liver failure.
-To learn more about how you can protect yourself from HEV, find a specialist in North Hollywood by calling (424) 365-1800 or contact Vitality Integrative Medicine online.
+To learn more about how you can protect yourself from HEV, find a specialist in North Hollywood by calling (424) 365-1800 or contact Dr. Jeremy Fischer online.

 What Are Symptoms of Hepatitis E?